mbilucaglia/ML_BAA/README.md

 # ML_BAA
-This repository contains the Matlab code (main functions and auxiliary functions, contained in the subfolder aux_fun) of the paper "Applying machine learning EEG signal classification to emotion related brain anticipatory activity".
-The description can be found the the file description.md
+<p>This repository contains the Matlab&reg; code (main functions and auxiliary functions, contained in the folder <em>matlab_code</em> and subfolder <em>aux_func_IO</em>, respectively) of the paper "Applying machine learning EEG signal classification to emotion related brain anticipatory activity".
+The description can be found the the file <em>DESCRIPTION.md</em>.</p>